What is Shamanism and Who is a Shaman?

 A person has to take responsibility for their choices and behaviors that have created the disease.

 They have to learn about, take responsibility for, and make changes that will allow healing to take place.
-Then they have to find someone, a Shaman, who can assist them in their healing process.
+Then they have to find someone, a Shamanic Practitioner or other energy healer, who can assist them in their healing process.

 Once the energy pattern is corrected, the person must continue to live a new lifestyle, acting and thinking in entirely new ways, in order to maintain their new level of health.
 If they simply return to their old patterns of acting and thinking, they are likely to create the same problems all over again.